metrologist/CapacitanceScale/source/guide1.rst

 ------------
 All the csv files that will be used for input and output of complete capacitance scale calculation are included in a main_YYYY-MM-DD.csv file.
 Note that the output file names are generated automatically by the program and the manual entry needs to match (can automate this once we are sure the naming system is fit-for-purpose).
+By default these csv files are all located in the 'run_lists' folder.
+The working directory entry is relative to the current working directory for main.py.

 .. code-block:: csv

-   Working directory,G:\My Drive\KJ\PycharmProjects\CapacitanceScale\new_datastore
+   Working directory,new_datastore\nov2019
    Dial input,dialcal_in_2019-10-16_a.csv
    Dial output,dialcal_out_2019-10-16_a.csv
    Permutable,comp_permute_2019-11-15.csv